TMA-2/PSCustomRules/README.md

 ## Rules

+### PSAlignEnumStatement
+Since PSAlignAssignmentStatement doens't include enums... here we are.

 ### PSAvoidLongTypeNames
 Looks for .NET type names longer than 30 characters, although that's meant to be configurable (see below).
 Attempts to offer a fix that inserts a `using namespace` reference at the top of the script, and converts the type to only the class name.